sagar61205/Sales-forecast/README.md

 <h4>⚠️Disclaimer</h4>

 This project serves as a Proof of Concept (POC).
-The data used comes with no guarantee from the organization and should not be used for actual forecasting decisions.
-This project demonstrates how machine learning time-series forecasting can be applied in practice and the potential impact it can generate.
+This project demonstrates how machine learning time-series forecasting is applied in practice and the potential impact it can generate.